-This list was originally published on my Facebook page, but I don’t Facebook anymore and I wanted to preserve and update it.
+This list on being disabled was originally published on my Facebook page, but I don’t Facebook anymore and I wanted to preserve and update it.

 Inspired by the disability community on Twitter who have compiled similar threads, I wanted something to point to the next time someone says to me “you could work if you wanted to” or “you’re asking for special treatment.”